Lendiom/docs/docs/app/guides/adding-a-transaction.md

 :::

-## Transaction Application Flow {#transaction-flow}
+## Transaction Payment Distribution {#transaction-flow}
 Whenever a payment is applied, a certain sequence is followed to ensure the funds are correctly distributed and calculated.
-The flow followed depends on the [Transaction Type](#input-type) which was selected when the transaction was created.
+The distribution of the funds depends on the [Transaction Type](#input-type) which was selected when the transaction was created.

+:::caution Work in Progress

+The **Transaction Payment Distribution** section is a work in progress.
+If you have any questions, please send them to us so we can add here to clarify.

+:::

 ### Regular Payment {#type-regular}
-A regular payment has the highest complexity out of all of the [Transaction Types](#input-type).

-:::warning

-This description of the regular payment transaction application flow is not complete.

-:::
+The payment distribution of a regular payment heavily depends on how the loan is configured.
+When you [created a loan](./creating-a-loan), you will have selected the [Extra Payment Application](./creating-a-loan#step2-extra-application) which determines how extra payment funds are allocated.

 ### Principal Payment {#type-principal}
 A principal payment [transaction type](#input-type) means that **100%** of the amount goes towards the principal.